Last week, Google introduced the BERT update to its search ranking system.

 SEO Industry’s take on BERT:

 While individuals noticing changes in Google search rankings did not pick up anything substantial as compared to the Google core update, the SEO community did talk about it.
-However, that was not as noticeable as other Google updates.
+However, that was not as noticeable as other recent Google updates.

 Check out the reaction of industry players: